 Francesca ’s Path

-Francesca took International Law with Prof. Denise Garcia and discovered her passion for global legal issues and desire to understand how they move from ideas to treaties.
+Francesca discovered her passion for global legal issues in "International Law" with Prof. Denise Garcia.
+She desired to understand how ideas move into treaties.

-She was named President of Northeastern’s Global Journal for International Affairs, which is entirely student run, written, & published.
+Francesca was named President of Northeastern’s Global Journal for International Affairs, which is entirely student run, written, & published.

-She took Global Justice with Prof. Serena Parekh and applied issues of global justice from an ethical perspective within a socio-economic & political framework.
+She took "Global Justice" with Professor Serena Parekh and applied issues of global justice from an ethical perspective within a socio-economic & political framework.

 More Student Paths